digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/swap-extension.rst

   :start-after: -- CREATE_INTEREST_RATE_SWAP_INSTRUMENT_BEGIN
   :end-before: -- CREATE_INTEREST_RATE_SWAP_INSTRUMENT_END

-Once the instrument is created, you can book a holding on it using ``Account.credit``.
+Once the instrument is created, you can book a holding on it using :ref:`Account.credit <module-daml-finance-interface-account-account-92922>`.
 Since the issuer pays the floating leg in our example, the owner of the holding receives the floating leg (and pays the fix leg).

 Currency
 ========